akukoder/mykad-validator/readme.md

 $validator = new Validator;

-// This will throw false
+// This will return false
 if ($validator->validate('982404-06-5883')) {

 }

-// This will throw false
+// This will return false
 if ($validator->validate('982404-06-83')) {

 }

-// This will throw false
+// This will return false
 if ($validator->validate('980404-00-5335')) {

 }

-// This will throw false
+// This will return false
 if ($validator->validate('9804AA-00-5335')) {

 }

-// This will throw true
+// This will return true
 if ($validator->validate('980404-06-5335')) {

 }